 Your target market is going to be the person who would love to raise their own backyard chickens, but either doesn’t have space or time, however, understands the value of what they’re buying.

 Get creative with your storytelling to sell your product.
 Know who your target audience is, and write a story that will speak to them.
 When you tell the right story, your product will naturally sell itself.

 Our Time Becomes Our Dollars or Our Dollars Become Our Time

 When thinking about our business, be thinking about the problem you are solving for your target market.

 If someone is willing to buy eggs, they’re paying for the privilege of not having to spend the time to raise those eggs themselves.
 For me, their dollars allow me the time I need to tend to and care for my chickens so they continue to produce.

 3 Days To Sales Course

 Want to learn more?
-If you have a product or business (or an idea for one), Anne and I want to save you many of the lessons we had to learn the hard way and share a free business training with you.
-Sign up here for the 3 Days to Sales: How to Effectively Sell Your Product On Social Media
+If you have a product or business (or an idea for one), Anne and I want to save you many of the lessons we had to learn the hard way.
+We've put together a course where you can learn these methods in 3 Days to Sales: How to Effectively Sell Your Product On Social Media

 Verse of the Week: Proverbs 13:11

 More Articles on Making Money with Your Homestead